-1) Occupational Safety
+1. Occupational Safety

-IMI ensures employees' potential exposure to hazardous conditions (e.g., chemical, electrical and other energy sources, fire, vehicles, fall hazards, biological and physical agents) will be identified, assessed, and controlled through proper design, engineering and administrative controls, preventative maintenance and safe work procedures (including lockout/tag out), and ongoing safety training.
-Industrial Hygiene in the workplace is established and implemented.
+IMI ensures a worker's potential exposure to hazardous conditions (e.g., chemical, electrical and other energy sources, fire, vehicles, fall hazards, biological and physical agents) will be identified, assessed, and mitigated using the Hierarchy of Controls.